-Latest updates: December 2020 – one new blog post; and a 1941 Kelly’s Directory transcript added.
+Latest updates: February 2021 – four new blog posts.
+January 2021 – one new blog post.
+December 2020 – three new blog posts; and transcripts of the Waters Upton entries in the Kelly’s Directories for 1926 and 1941 added.
 June 2020 – Two new blog posts.
 May 2020 – Four new blog posts (two articles, each in two parts); new pages Electoral registers, Death notices etc. and In other news added; Links page updated; 32 more newspaper reports added to the Crime page; 21 property sale notices added to Land page; an update to Memorial Inscriptions: Rider with the addition of a newspaper report.
-January 2020 – Four new blog posts (two articles, each in two parts).

 About my Waters Upton One-Place Study